Celts in Transylvania: Celtic art in Transylvania

-Helmet of Ciumeşti
+Helmet of Ciumești

-One of the best known and most often reproduced pieces of Celtic art is the helmet found in a warrior chieftain's grave at Ciumeşti (now Satu Mare County, Romania).
-The Ciumeşti helmet is half-round with a neck protector and was hammered out of a single bronze plate with the cheek pieces bolted on afterwards.
+One of the best known and most often reproduced pieces of Celtic art is the helmet found in a warrior chieftain's grave at Ciumești (now Satu Mare County, Romania).
+The Ciumești helmet is half-round with a neck protector and was hammered out of a single bronze plate with the cheek pieces bolted on afterwards.
 A bronze spike protrudes through the top of the helmet to which is fixed a cylinder on which a bird perches.
 The legs and the underpart of the head are cast while the remainder is hammered.
 The eyes are yellow ivory with a red enamel pupil, fastened in with bitumen.
 Overall the bird is 13 in in length and has a wingspan of 9 in.
 The wings originally articulated at the body so that they would have flapped up and down as the wearer moved.

 The bird, whether raven, eagle or falcon, is a known Celtic totem.
-The representation of the bird of prey hovering over the Ciumeşti helmet had a profound supernatural significance since in the world of the La Tène Celts based on the ample documentary evidence endorsing the special ritual associations of birds.
+The representation of the bird of prey hovering over the Ciumești helmet had a profound supernatural significance since in the world of the La Tène Celts based on the ample documentary evidence endorsing the special ritual associations of birds.
 Note that the Gundestrup cauldron, now in Copenhagen, also depicts a bird crest on helmets.

-Wilcox and McBride mentioned that their illustration of the iron Gallic warrior's helmet of the middle La Tène period had been reconstructed on the basis of the Ciumesti helmet.
+Wilcox and McBride mentioned that their illustration of the iron Gallic warrior's helmet of the middle La Tène period had been reconstructed on the basis of the Ciumești helmet.

 Other Transylvanian helmets

-Four other helmets of bronze or iron have also been found in the intra-Carpathian area at Silivas (Alba County), Apahida (Cluj County), Ocna Mureş (Sibiu County) and Valea Haţegului (Hunedoara County).
+Four other helmets of bronze or iron have also been found in the intra-Carpathian area at Silivaș (Alba County), Apahida (Cluj County), Ocna Mureș (Sibiu County) and Țara Hațegului (Hunedoara County).
 All these helmets are of the Waldalgesheim Style developed by the La Tène and date from the period when semi-victorious Celtic armies returned from the Balkan Peninsula and settled on the Pannonian Plain and in Transylvania.

-Helmets with reinforced crests are typically eastern Celtic and can be traced as they spread from the western margins of Taurisci territory at Mihovo, to be subsequently used by the Scordisci at Batina and throughout Transylvania (Apahida, Ciumeşti).
+Helmets with reinforced crests are typically eastern Celtic and can be traced as they spread from the western margins of Taurisci territory at Mihovo, to be subsequently used by the Scordisci at Batina and throughout Transylvania (Apahida, Ciumești).

 Other Celtic art objects

-A wheeled cauldron or Kesselwagen, used as a crematory urn during the later Celtic Bronze Age ritual assemblage, was found at Orăştie, Romania.
+A wheeled cauldron or Kesselwagen, used as a crematory urn during the later Celtic Bronze Age ritual assemblage, was found at Orăștie, Romania.
 This one is notionally drawn by teams of water-birds.